Ubertronian04/ID-Assignment-01/README.md

 ## Testing

-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:
+This section covers the testing of features and their intended output when a user's action is taken.

+1. Navigation Bar:
+   Using the navigation buttons at the top left of the screen...

+   1. Go to "Home" page
+   2. Go to "About me" page and ensure the correct page is loaded
+   3. Go back to "Home" page
+   4. Repeat step 2-3 starting from all the different pages and testing each navigation button on each page to check if the right page is loaded

+2. Personal Gallery:

+   1. Hover over each photo and verify that a description of the photo appears on the center of it.

+3. Socials:

+   1. Click on the logo of social media platform (i.e. LinkedIn) and verify that it goes to my profile page (Chiam Wei)

-1. Contact form:
+4. Contact form:

-   1. Go to the "Contact Us" page
+   1. Go to the "Contact" page
    2. Try to submit the empty form and verify that an error message about the required fields appears
-   3. Try to submit the form with an invalid email address and verify that a relevant error message appears
+   3. Try to submit the form with an invalid email address and verify that an error message appears
+   4. Try to submit the form with alphabets in the Phone No. section and verify an error message appears
-   4. Try to submit the form with all inputs valid and verify that a success message appears.
+   5. Try to submit the form with all inputs valid and verify that a modal popup appears

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.
+### Display

-**This website works and displays correctly on most devices.
+This website works and displays correctly on most devices.
 The exception is devices with screen sizes less thant 320px (if any).
-In smaller devices (below 1000px), all content within the website will be convert to a column layout if it is not already done so.**
+In smaller devices (below 1000px), all content within the website will be convert to a column layout if it is not already done so.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+### Bugs & Issues

+As mentioned in the "Features Left to Implement" section, the contact form is unable to submit and does not return any values.
+This is due to the fact that there is no external file to save the information stored in the form (i.e. a php file).

 ## Credits